 First Bus fleet to ‘wear’ poppies with £3,000 donation to appeal in the region

-- First Bus fleet in York supports Poppy Appeal
+- First Bus fleet in North & West Yorkshire supports Poppy Appeal

 - Free travel to Remembrance events for serving Armed Forces, cadets and veterans

-The First Bus fleet in York will be ‘wearing’ giant poppies in the lead up to the weekend of Remembrance on Armistice Day (Saturday 11) and Remembrance Sunday (12 November).
+The First Bus fleet in Leeds will be ‘wearing’ giant poppies in the lead up to the weekend of Remembrance on Armistice Day (Saturday 11) and Remembrance Sunday (12 November).

-The bus operator on the North & West Yorkshire region has donated £3,000 to the appeal and is arranging for 300 buses including 50 in York to carry the famous emblem of the Royal British Legion annual fundraising campaign to support veterans and their families.
+The bus operator in North & West Yorkshire has donated £3,000 to the appeal and is arranging for 300 buses including 100 at its depots in Hunslet and Bramley in Leeds to carry the famous emblem of the Royal British Legion annual fundraising campaign to support veterans and their families.

-Tina Pringle , Poppy Appeal Manager for the Royal British Legion in North Yorkshire, said: "We are very grateful for the support of First Bus for our 2023 Poppy Appeal.
+Frances Barker, Poppy Appeal Manager for the Royal British Legion in Leeds, said: "We are very grateful for the support of First Bus for our 2023 Poppy Appeal.

 “All funds raised from the Poppy Appeal are used by the RBL to support veterans and their families, from help with the cost of living, employment and housing, to support with recovery after trauma or illness.”